SorinaHamidifar/IronPulse/README.md

 # ================================
 # Project: PulseHub
 # Description:
-# A living, breathing hub for bold experiments and high-impact solutions.
+# A living, breathing, hub for bold experiments and high-impact solutions.
 # Designed to deliver strength and adaptability in every project.
 # ================================